timboettiger/action-replay-mk-iii/README.md

-# Home of Pro Action Replay MK III for SNES:
+# Home of Pro Action Replay MK3 for SNES:
 ## The Ultimate Documentation Hub

 ---

 ### Discover the Full Power of the Action Replay MK3!

-Whether you're a long-time fan who used the Action Replay MK III back in the day - or you've just stumbled upon it for the first time - this remarkable device deserves a proper spotlight.
+Whether you're a long-time fan who used the Action Replay MK3 back in the day - or you've just stumbled upon it for the first time - this remarkable device deserves a proper spotlight.

-The MK III was far more than a simple cheat cartridge.
+The MK3 was far more than a simple cheat cartridge.
 It was a clever blend of game enhancer, region adapter, and tinkering tool, letting players unlock hidden features, experiment with codes, and play import titles long before emulation made that easy.
 For many, it was a gateway into the world of game hacking and discovery - a small piece of hardware with a big personality.

 Yet despite its importance, information about it has nearly vanished: manuals are inconsistent, scans are incomplete, and technical details have been scattered or lost.
-This page aims to change that - to collect, preserve, and share everything known about the Action Replay MK III.
+This page aims to change that - to collect, preserve, and share everything known about the Action Replay MK3.

 Here you'll find:
 - revised and up-to-date manuals (German / English)
 - print-ready reproduction labels for your cartridge
 - background information on the built-in cheat database
-- the "PreservAction" project - a deep documentation of the MK III
+- the "PreservAction" project - a deep documentation of the MK3
 - comparisons with other cheat devices and SNES region adapters

 ### Why did you make this?

 I've been collecting SNES equipment for over 30 years, but the trigger to start this project was something else.
 In the last year I've spent a long time researching which region adapter might be the best.
 The search wasn't easy, as there isn't much information about it online.
-Then I came across a forum post that mentioned the Action Replay MKIII - which made me curious, as I already owned this cheat device.
+Then I came across a forum post that mentioned the Action Replay MK3 for the Super NES - which made me curious, as I already owned this cheat device.
 Was there a function I had overlooked!?

-**Indeed!** The Pro Action Replay MK III is my favorite SNES cheat device because it's much more like a Swiss Army knife:
+**Indeed!** The Pro Action Replay MK3 is my favorite SNES cheat device because it's much more like a Swiss Army knife:
 - a region adapter
 - a cheat code device
 - a cheat code finder (trainer)